Administrative Resources for Faculty

 Faculty with Procards can find a list of disallowed purchases and vendors in the Procard Policies and Guidelines.
 Limited computer and computer-related purchases may be possible with a Procard, but these must be cleared prioir to purchase to ensure University policy compliance.

 Prior approval for all business travel is required for absences from the campus (or other designated headquarters) for periods of half a day or more during the normal working period, whether or not there is a cost to the University.
+This includes travel during the first/last week of classes and final periods, regardless of individual course assignments.

-For further information, consult the college's extremely helpful site or the Travel Policies in the Handbook of Business Procedures.
+For further information, consult the college's extremely helpfulsite or the Travel Policies in the Handbook of Business Procedures.

 *** HAVE YOU APPLIED FOR A FACULTY TRAVEL GRANT? $1,200 IS AVAILABLE YEARLY. ***